 OUT OF PLAIN SIGHT

-From Academy Award®-winning L.A.
-Times Studios, Out of Plain Sight is the newsroom’s most ambitious film project yet.
+From the Los Angeles Times and Pulitzer Prize-finalist Rosanna Xia, Out of Plain Sight is the newsroom’s most ambitious film project yet.

 The film, which Xia directed and produced with Los Angeles-based filmmaker Daniel Straub, world premiered at DOC NYC and has continued its festival run at SLAMDANCE, where it was selected as the festival’s opening night film, and at the Santa Barbara International Film Festival, where it sold out every screening and won the Audience Choice Award.